 1. Ghostbuster: The Video Game (Terminal Reality 2009)

 When the 2016 reboot of Ghostbusters came out, the whole nerd kingdom was up in arms.
-Loud voices of disapproval were everywhere and sort of buried the movie even before it was released.
+Loud voices of disapproval were everywhere and buried the movie even before it was released.
 I understand the uproar; this is a beloved franchise that always deserved a sequel but never got it.
 But didn’t it?

 The Ghostbusters video game developed by Terminal Reality is just as much a Ghostbuster sequel as anything that could have ever come out.
 Not only was it written by the legendary Harold Ramis and Dan Akroyd but also had almost every major actor return to voice their character in a story that not only respected the past but also pushed the story forward in a way that felt believable and natural.